cameron-ayre/cameron-ayre.github.io/_posts/2024-11-12-rounded-corners-without-borders-power-bi.md

 Classic Power BI :')

----
+‎

-You can work around it in a few ways, but doing that every time is a pain.
+You can work around this in a few ways, but doing that every time is a pain :(

-Thankfully, you can permanently fix this with a tiny change to your theme file:
+Luckily you can permanently fix this with a tiny change to your theme file:

 ```json
 {